The Decay Of Comedy as a Requirement for Teaching

 So what does this post mean?
 Really?

 Sometimes its not even about cracking a joke.
 Sometimes its all about making a statement about your personality that puts the learners at ease, and assures them that the learning would not be the stereotypical kind.
-Can we do that?
-This teacher says YES:

 I am an ardent supporter of new ideas in teaching.
 And in order to achieve a new dawn in learning, it is important that we leave the too accommodating Arcadia of archaic actions and instead instill the immensely important inspiration that is sometimes missing among the learners.
 I believe that giving a good school education to kids is no less than presenting a bursary to them.
 And humor is one of the many tools that a teacher could use to bring the kids out of their cloister.